-- Communication, Marketing & Public Relations: Highlights knowledge, attitudes and activities that nonprofit organizations use to understand, inform and influence their various constituencies
+- Communication, Marketing and Public Relations: Highlights knowledge, attitudes and activities that nonprofit organizations use to understand, inform and influence their various constituencies.

-- Financial Resource Development & Management: Highlights financial resource acquisition, budgeting, financial management, control and transparency in nonprofit organizations
+- Financial Resource Development and Management: Highlights financial resource acquisition, budgeting, financial management, control and transparency in nonprofit organizations.

-- Foundations & Management of the Nonprofit Sector: Highlights the history, contributions, and unique characteristics of the nonprofit sector and its management
+- Foundations and Management of the Nonprofit Sector: Highlights the history, contributions, and unique characteristics of the nonprofit sector and its management.

-- Governance, Leadership & Advocacy: Highlights the stewardship and advocacy roles, responsibilities and leadership of the board of directors, staff and volunteers in the development of policies, procedures, and processes by which nonprofits operate and are held accountable
+- Governance, Leadership and Advocacy: Highlights the stewardship and advocacy roles, responsibilities and leadership of the board of directors, staff and volunteers in the development of policies, procedures, and processes by which nonprofits operate and are held accountable.

-- Legal & Ethical Decision Making: Highlights basic laws, regulations and professional standards that govern nonprofit sector operations, including a basic knowledge of risk and crisis management, ethics, and decision-making
+- Legal and Ethical Decision Making: Highlights basic laws, regulations and professional standards that govern nonprofit sector operations, including a basic knowledge of risk and crisis management, ethics, and decision-making.

-- Personal & Professional Development: Highlights the nature of employment in the nonprofit sector, from researching career opportunities, applying and interview for a job, to continuing professional development
+- Personal and Professional Development: Highlights the nature of employment in the nonprofit sector, from researching career opportunities, applying and interview for a job, to continuing professional development.

 These competencies are based on comments from 2011 Competency Revalidation Survey and stakeholder feedback.